AbhilashDatta/InstagramBot/README.md

 <br>

-* Retrieve message from a user
+* Retrieve the latest message from a user
 ```
 bot.retrieve_message('user')
 ```